samanthaegilson/LibrarySystem/README.md

     class Resource {
         <<interface>>
     }
-    Resource --* ResourceType

     class Computer {
-        %% The type of resource
-        -ResourceType type
         %% A positive number representing the
         %% amount in a library
         -int number